 Your cloud technology provider should undergo an SSAE 16 SOC 1 Type II Audit by a leading national CPA firm each year.
 The comprehensive audit not only validates the virtual security of the company’s IT protocols, but also examines the handling of and access to your information.
 The items the audit categorizes include:

 - A review of the procedures, both manual and automated, by which the company’s transactions are initiated, recorded, processed, and reported from their occurrence to inclusion.

 - An audit of accounting records, whether electronic or manual that support information and specific accounts involved in initiating recording, processing, and reporting.

 - How the company’s information system captures events and conditions that are significant.

 4. How—and how often—do you back up your servers?

 Since your data is hosted in the cloud, your firm is relieved of the strain of conducting regular data backups.
 However, you should ask your cloud technology provider how often it backs up your data.
 Two words that you should hear in the company’s answers should be “regular” and “redundant.”
 Continuous backups should be performed so that the provider can recover from a potential disaster quickly and without a disruption in your service.
 The company should also conduct redundant backups, where your data is stored on protected yet redundant servers housed in a separate yet secure data centre.

-Here is a recent article published in The Australian about how the accounting industry is embracing cloud technology.
+Here is a recent article published in The Australian (edit: this offsite resource is no longer available) about how the accounting industry is embracing cloud technology.

 What concerns do you have, if any, about cloud-based accounting systems?
 We always look forward to your feedback.